daronphang/coding_resources/python/task_queues/celery/basics.md

 time.sleep()            Suspend execution of current thread for a given number of seconds
 ```

+### Storing into Database
+For storing dictionaries with many columns, prefer to store them in binary.

 ### Background Tasks with Status Updates
 ```py
 @celery.task(bind=True)     # bind=True instructs Celery to send self argument